European Society for the Study of Western Esotericism

 The European Society for the Study of Western Esotericism (ESSWE) is Europe's only scholarly society for the study of Western esotericism.
-Founded in 2002, the society promotes academic study of the various manifestations of Western esotericism from late antiquity to the present, and works to secure the future development of the field.
+Founded in 2002, the society promotes academic study of Western esotericism in its various manifestations from late antiquity to the present, and works to secure the future development of the field.

 Publications

 The peer-reviewed journal Aries, and the associated Aries book series are published by Brill under the auspices of the ESSWE.
 Aries was published in a first series by La Table d'Emeraude from 1985 to 1999, before a second series began to be published by Brill in 2001.
 The Aries book series was launched in 2006.
 The society also publishes a periodic Newsletter.

 Between 2016 and 2018, the ESSWE funded the hosting and database costs of the journal Correspondences: Journal for the Study of Esotericism.

 International conferences

 The ESSWE holds an international conference in a different European country every two years, and holds a workshop for graduate students in years in which there is no conference.
 Past conferences have been in Tübingen (2007), Strasbourg and Messina (2009), Szeged (2011), Gothenburg (2013), Riga (2015), Erfurt (2017), and Amsterdam (2019).

 1st: July 2007, University of Tübingen, "Constructing Tradition: Means and Myths of Transmission in Western Esotericism."

 2nd: July 2009, University of Strasbourg, "Capitals of European Esotericism and Transcultural Dialogue."